KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-019-0534-9">Neural circuits for evidence accumulation and decision making in larval zebrafish</a><br>
 <b>Armin Bahl and Florian Engert (2019)</b><br>
-Evidence accumulation, decision making and sensory-driven motion are ubiquitous across organisms, and in this awesome work, Armin Bahl uses lightsheet imaging in thee zebrafish brain to elucidate how these algorithms are implemented at a mechanistic level in the context of the fish optomotor response.
+Evidence accumulation, decision making and sensory-driven motion are ubiquitous across organisms.
+In this awesome work, Armin Bahl uses lightsheet imaging in the zebrafish brain to elucidate how these algorithms are implemented at a mechanistic level in the context of the fish optomotor response.

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-019-0460-x">The intrinsic attractor manifold and population dynamics of a canonical cognitive circuit across waking and sleep</a><br>
 <b>Rishidev Chaudhuri et al. (2019)</b><br>
 This paper compares the head-direction circuit in mice that are awake and asleep using 'spline parameterization for unsupervised decoding' (SPUD) to analyze the consistent ring topology.
-This work has inspired a lot of our recent work on unsupervised learning in non-Euclidean spaces using Bayesian non-parametrics.
+This work has inspired a lot of our own ideas on unsupervised learning in non-Euclidean spaces using Bayesian non-parametrics.

 {: style="text-align: justify" }
 <a class="rec" href="https://science.sciencemag.org/content/351/6268/84">Rationally engineered Cas9 nucleases with improved specificity</a><br>